gohryt/programming-languages-research/PARSERS.md

 This sits in an interesting middle ground between classic ASTs and green/red trees: not every implementation needs Roslyn-style persistence, but many do need a tree that preserves enough original structure to round-trip and to support precise diagnostics.

-**Trade-offs:** a practical reminder that "AST" is often too lossy for tools, and ASDL supplies a compact schema language — especially apt for shell-like grammars — at the cost of larger trees, retained syntactic noise, and extra work when the runtime only needs a simplified executable form.
+Oil's lossless syntax tree is a practical reminder that "AST" is often too lossy for tools, and ASDL supplies a compact schema language — especially apt for shell-like grammars — at the cost of larger trees, retained syntactic noise, and extra work when the runtime only needs a simplified executable form.

 Source: https://www.oilshell.org/blog/2017/02/11.html